jtahn/Markdown/Blurbs/techniques, naming.md

 - terminology i use to summarize how it's an improvement?
 	- O(1) space and in-place should probly mean different things
 		- [space complexity](space%20complexity.md)

+# name should be based on structure?

+- naming approaches / what is actually the key idea wrt data structure
+	- it seems approaches: i should think about ‘what i want to compute and store’
+	- and then from there: becomes ‘clear’ what data structure i should use
+	- i suspect: the converse is basically true: every data structure has like a few types ‘things to store’ that is associated/optimal for
+	- for the interest of brevity/understanding: i think it’s probs better to name approaches based on data structure
+	- and then have a oneliner immediately under, that describes what we are going to compute/store
+	- i suspect: as i approach ‘mastery’, this order of things will be fine
+		- even tho technically, ‘what do i want to store’ comes before the ‘what data structure we should use’
+		- i think what will happen is that, once i’m a ‘master’:
+			- once i read problem, i’ll immediately have a sense of what things i might want to store
+			- and then that is confirmed when i see data structure heading
+	- regardless, i think better to use data structures as heading, bc more ‘efficient’/consistent for naming things
+		- and since oneliner for ‘what i store’ is immediately under, it’s basically like i’m seeing both at the same time, so it doesnt actually matter which one i see ‘first’ in terms of understanding
+		- so choosing to put the data structure as heading, is more for aesthetics/convenience
+			- ie sometimes i cant fit that oneliner all in a heading